 With March, comes the promise of Spring and possibly the reminder that you haven’t kept up with your New Year’s Resolutions.
 In fact, 36% of people don’t even make it to February.
-Staying motivated is one of the hardest parts about making a changes in your life.
-Nevertheless, it certainly is possible to get motivated and achieve your goals.
-Here are 5 ways to get motivated:
+Staying motivated is one of the hardest parts of making changes in your life.
+Nevertheless, there are websites like Zenicate that provide you with the knowledge on how to stay motivated and disciplined so with a few changes, you will be able to complete whatever goal you set yourself.
+It certainly is possible to get motivated and achieve your goals.

 1. See the big picture:

 One study had participants build characters out of legos and paid them a small amount per character.
 The participants of one group had their legos stored, while the other group saw each of their characters immediately disassembled.
 Even though the wage and task were the same, the researchers found that the group whose work was stored produced 11 characters, while the disassembled group only produced 7.
-This shows the importance of believing that what you do has meaning.
-So, if you’re low on motivation remind yourself why you’re doing what you’re doing.
+This demonstrates how crucial it is to think that your actions have a purpose.
+Due to this, it’s essential to maintain your composure and view the situation broadly.
+But not everyone is capable of doing this on their own.

 2. Set sub-goals: